Jan Schakowsky: Support of Assyrian issues

 Schakowsky has been a proponent of numerous initiatives pertaining to ethnic Assyrians.
 According to Assyrian American activist Atour Sargon, Schakowsky was an early supporter of her ideas and encouraged her to pursue a political career as early as 2017.
 She claimed that Schakowsky assisted her during her successful 2019 Trustee campaign in Lincolnwood, Illinois.

 During the 2017 confirmation hearings of then-Secretary of State appointee Rex Tillerson, Schakowsky criticized his support of policies that she alleged were detrimental to the future of Assyrian existence in Iraq.

 Schakowsky spoke at the 2018 and 2020 Democratic Candidates' Forums organized by Vote Assyrian.
 At the 2020 forum, she called Assyrians "one of the fastest-growing communities in terms of political involvement".

 On August 7, 2020, Schakowsky released a statement recognizing the anniversary of the 1933 Simele massacre.
 She is also a proponent of House Resolution 537, which would have the federal government officially recognize the Assyrian genocide if passed.

 Throughout her congressional tenure, Schakowsky has supported and co-sponsored bills that would extend U.S. support for Assyrian self-governance in Iraq, particularly in the Nineveh Plains region.

 Nagorno-Karabakh conflict

 On October 1, 2020, Schakowsky co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan’s offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey’s role in the Nagorno-Karabakh conflict, and called for an immediate ceasefire.

 Syrian conflict

 In 2023, Schakowsky was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Gaza war

+After the drone strikes on aid workers from World Central Kitchen in April 2024, Mark Pocan, James P. McGovern, Jan Schakowsky, Nancy Pelosi and 36 more members of Congress from the Democratic party urged U.S. president Joe Biden in an open letter to reconsider planned arms shipments to the Israeli military.

+Fiscal Responsibility Act of 2023

+Schakowsky was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.